morganbenavidez/HappyCitizens/README.md

 4. Navigate to the applications directory and go to XAMPP/bin and press on the "mysql" file.
 5. Start up MySQL database, ProFTPD, and Apache Web Server
 6. Go to http://localhost/phpmyadmin/ to view the database
-7. Import the database and call it "happyc"
+7. Import the sql database and call it "happyc"

 ### Starting up the application
 1. Navigate to the client directory in the terminal and type: